Tony Azevedo: Early life

-Tony Azevedo was born in Rio de Janeiro, but his family moved to California when he was 1 month old.
-His mother is American, and his father is the Brazilian Ricardo Azevedo, a former Olympic water polo player.
-When he was four, Azevedo suffered a fall that severed his trachea and esophagus.
+Tony Azevedo was born November 21, 1981 in Rio de Janeiro, but his family moved to California when he was 1 month old.
+His mother Libby is American, and his father is the Brazilian-born Ricardo Azevedo, a former Olympic water polo player, and an accomplished high school, collegiate, and assistant U.S. Olympic coach.
+When he was four, Tony suffered a fall that severed his trachea and esophagus.
 Although his heart stopped beating on the operating table for a period of four minutes before doctors were able to revive him, he made a complete recovery and went on to excel in water polo, a strenuous sport.
+By age eight, Tony began to play water polo, deciding to make it his primary sport by eleven, and in his early years of play, his father Ricardo served as an occasional coach and frequent mentor.